fpgaprince/rtd/docs/source/advance.rst

 Addressing Congestion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Congestion can be categorized into 3 types (global, short, long) and levels (1-5).
+Congestion can be categorized into 3 types (global, short, long) and levels (1-8).

-    Limit high fanout nets in congested area.
-See next section..
+*   Limit high fanout nets in congested area.
+See Fanout section..

-    Disable LUT combining and MUXF inference.
-Reduce muxf mapping to lower congestion.
+*   Disable LUT combining and MUXF inference or reduce MUXF mapping to lower congestion.

-    Turn off cross-boundary optimization.
-Balance SLR (super logic region) utilization for SSI (stack silicon interconnect)
+*   Turn off cross-boundary optimization.
+Balance SLR (super logic region) utilization for SSI (stack silicon interconnect).
     There is a delay penalty for data propagating across SLR; remember to pipeline data!

-    Use block level synthesis strategy
+*   Use block level synthesis strategy

-    Use alternative PnR directives
+*   Use alternative PnR directives

-    Lower utilization, I am assuming this is usually out of the question and not an option, really..
+*   Lower utilization, is obvious, I am assuming this is usually out of the question and not an option, really..
     Use less than 70-80% utilization in device or SLR

-Unlike ASIC where you have a physical designer responsible for placement and route..
+Unlike ASIC development, where you have a physical designer responsible for placement and route..
+The FPGA developer is usually responsible for both logic design and place and route.
+The vendor tool includes both synthesis and implementation capabilities.
+As well as timing analysis.
+Depending on the design, the tool may be able to route everything and meet timing on its own.
+There are post placement optimization (enabled by default) and post route (disabled)..
-FPGA is all in one with their vendor tool. you generally let the tool perform the pnr. and use directives to focus on performance, area, speed, power.
+If not, you'll want to use directives to focus on performance, area, speed or power.
 For higher performance development/design you will most likely have to set up placement rules and constraints.

-There are post placement optimization (enabled by default) and post route (disabled)..

 Restructuring/re-wiring LUT, creates new LUT functions so that the critical path or function/logic is faster.
 This means to recreate the logic function algorithmically, mathematically, systematically.

 Cell replication and register replication serves the purpose of improving timing, by making it easier to place logic across the fabric.

-Retiming moves reigsters across combinational logic levels.
+Retiming moves registers across combinational logic levels.
 Registers can be pulled into or out of DSPs.
 Like wise, registers can be pulled into or out of BRAMs